Ahhh, stress dreams.

 - You’re anxious, fearful and stressed about a particular event

-The unconscious mind stays active during sleep, and this allows stress and anxiety; being in heightened state of arousals, to get into your mind and cause stress dreams.
+The unconscious mind stays active during sleep, and this allows stress and anxiety; being in a heightened state of arousals, to get into your mind and cause stress dreams.

 It’s actually quite normal to wake up with your heart pounding and filled with fear, tiredness.